mcpython4-coding/Documentation/mcpython/util/math.md

             rotation=(0, 0, 0, 0, 0, 0)
             ) -> list:

-        This is an better implementation of above tex_coords function.
-It will return an list of coords instead of an list where you have to manually find entries for drawing
+        This is a better implementation of above tex_coords function.
+It will return a list of coords instead of a list where you have to manually find entries for drawing
         :param args: for each face to calculate, the uv's as a tuple of size 2
         :param size: the size of the texture group, as specified by the texture atlas
         :param tex_region: the region in the texture, where 0 is one end and 1 the other
         :param rotation: the rotation of the whole thing
-        :return: an list of lists of texture coords
+        :return: a list of lists of texture coords

             variable tex_region